In this article

-Fissured tongue and geographic tongue often occur together and may be related.1 Signs and symptoms of geographic tongue include:
+Fissured tongue and geographic tongue often occur together and may be related.1 Geographic tongue is a harmless condition that causes raised patches on the top and sides of your tongue.

+Signs and symptoms of geographic tongue include:

 Dietary changes can also help, especially if your tongue feels irritated or hurts.
 Acidic, salty, hot, and spicy foods cause the most problems.

 If vitamin deficiencies cause a cracked tongue, evaluate your diet and consider taking supplements.

 A fissured tongue may be related to another underlying condition, such as: